-STAFF OF THE INSTITUTE OF SOCIO-ECONOMIC GEOGRAPHY AND SPATIAL MANAGEMENT
+STAFF OF THE FACULTY OF SOCIO-ECONOMIC GEOGRAPHY AND SPATIAL MANAGEMENT

 The Institute takes part in many research projects, which are financed both by domestic and foreign funds, e.g.: